-Chinatown is set in 1937 LA, where the city is small (in its early stages), the desert is huge, and there’s nothing in the valley.
+Chinatown is set in 1937 LA, where the city is small and in its early stages.
+The desert is huge and there’s not much in the valley.
 I love how 1937 LA looks and feels.

 J.J.
-Gittes is a private investigator specializing in exposing cheating spouses.
+Gittes is a private investigator who specializes in exposing cheating spouses.
 He is hired by Evelyn Mulwray to find out if her husband is having an affair.
-What should have been a simple, run of the mill investigation leads to a shit ton of things in a shit ton of ways and a shit ton of consequences.
+What should have been a simple, run of the mill investigation leads to so many unexpected things and consequences.

-It’s a good crime/detective film, and it’s not a Hercule Poirot story with a straightforward ending.
+It’s a good crime/detective film, and it’s also not some boring story that has an obviously predictable chain of events and a straightforward ending.

 Besides the location, the film sparked strong feelings of nostalgia in me through the style of camera work, the color, the old forgotten-to-time objects in the film, the music, and the costumes.

 [Spoilers below.
 Please continue reading only if you have watched the film.]

 The climax is what I loved the most about this film.
 Gittes has always been haunted by an incident that happened in Chinatown when he was a cop, before he turned to working as a private investigator – he was trying to protect a woman, but he “ended up making sure she got hurt.”
 This incident is reminded to him quite a few times in the film as the story progresses, by his partners, other characters, and by his own thoughts as well.
 And in the end that’s what happens to Evelyn – she gets killed, in Chinatown, and he is going to be haunted by it for the rest of his life.
 Again.